-Governor Rick Perry signed several bills into law that will impact the San Antonio area and surrounding communities, Bexar county, and Texas.
-The regular 82nd legislative session ended on May 30, 2011, and the following Senate Bill took effect on September 1, 2011.
-The following summary of the law concerns the Penal Code, the Family Code, the Code of Criminal Procedure, the Family Code, and the Education Code.
+Governor Rick Perry signed several bills into law that will impact the San Antonio area indigent criminal defense system and surrounding communities, Bexar county, and Texas.
+The regular 82nd legislative session ended on May 30, 2011, and the following House Bill will take effect on September 1, 2011.
+The following summary of the law concerns the Government Code, the Code of Criminal Procedure, and the Local Government Code.
 This new law, and all Texas laws, can be located at the Texas Constitution and Statutes website.
 As with all new laws, the changes made apply only to offenses committed on or after the effective date.